mercadopago/devsite-docs/guides/additional-content/homologator/homologator.en.md

 1. **Score**: indicates how safe your application's configuration is and if it is aligned with Mercado Pago's best integration practices.
 The **minimum score** for your application to meet the requirements is **73**, but **we recommend achieving 100 points to enhance the user experience and increase the payment approval rate**.
 2. **Last Measurement Date** and **payment ID**: indicates the day and time of the last measurement and the `payment ID` on which the application's quality score is based.
 3. **Evaluated Aspects**: indicates the score obtained for each evaluated aspect.
 Click on them to find out which improvement opportunities were identified in the process and how you can address them.
-Consult the section [How to improve your integration quality?]() for more optimization possibilities.
+Consult the section [How to improve the quality of your integration?](/developers/en/docs/integration-quality#howtoimprovethequalityofyourintegration) for more optimization possibilities.
 4. **Measure Again**: once you have applied the improvement opportunities, you can manually measure your integration's quality again or, if preferred, wait for the automatic monthly measurement conducted by Mercado Pago.

 ## How to improve the quality of your integration?